How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Q: How often should I deep clean my Furbo 360° to prevent jams?

 A: For typical use (5-10 treats daily), perform external cleaning monthly and consider a warranty-safe internal cleaning every 6 months.
-Heavy users (20+ treats daily) or those in humid environments may need quarterly attention.
-Always try the “rice method” before any disassembly.
+Heavy users (20+ treatments daily) or those in humid environments may need quarterly attention.
+Always try the "rice method" before any disassembly.

 Q: Can I use kibble instead of commercial treats in my Furbo?

-Q: My Furbo makes a clicking noise but no treat comes out.
-What’s wrong?
+Q: My Furbo makes a clicking noise, but no treat comes out.
+What's wrong?

 A: This usually indicates a "soft jam" where the mechanism is moving but not aligned properly, or a treat is stuck in the chute.
 First, try the "Empty Test Toss" with all treats removed.
 If clicking continues, you likely have a broken tooth on the main gear or an obstruction in the pusher mechanism.